Past winners

 Eighty years after it appeared in English, Moby-Dick was translated into French for the first time by the Provençal novelist Jean Giono and his friend Lucien Jacques.
 The publisher persuaded Giono to write a preface, granting him unusual latitude.
 The result was this literary essai, Melville: A Novel—part biography, part philosophical rumination, part romance, part unfettered fantasy.
 Paul Eprile’s expressive translation of this intimate homage brings the exchange full circle.

-Howard Curtis’s translation of The Principle by Jérôme Ferrari
+Howard Curtis, for his translation of The Principle by Jérôme Ferrari (Europa Editions)

 NONFICTION

-Samuel E. Martin’s translation of Bark by Georges-Didi Huberman
+Samuel E. Martin, for his translation of Bark by Georges-Didi Huberman (MIT Press)

 On a visit to Auschwitz-Birkenau, Georges Didi-Huberman tears three pieces of bark from birch trees on the edge of the site.
 Looking at these pieces after his return home, he sees them as letters, a flood, a path, time, memory, flesh.
 The bark serves as a springboard to Didi-Huberman’s meditations on his visit, recorded in this spare, poetic, and powerful book.
 Bark is a personal account, drawing not on the theoretical apparatus of scholarship but on Didi-Huberman’s own history, memory, and knowledge.

-Alison L. Strayer’s translation of The Years by Annie Ernaux
+Alison L. Strayer, for her translation of The Years by Annie Ernaux (Seven Stories Press)

 The Years is a personal narrative from Annie Ernaux of the period 1941 to 2006 told through the lens of memory, impressions past and present—even projections into the future—photos, books, songs, radio, television and decades of advertising, headlines, contrasted with intimate conflicts and writing notes from six decades of diaries.
 Local dialect, words of the times, slogans, brands and names for the ever-proliferating objects, are given voice here.
 The voice we recognize as the author’s continually dissolves and re-emerges.
 Ernaux makes the passage of time palpable.
 Time itself, inexorable, narrates its own course, consigning all other narrators to anonymity.
 A new kind of autobiography emerges, at once subjective and impersonal, private and collective.
 On its 2008 publication in France, The Years came as a surprise.
 Though Ernaux had for years been hailed as a beloved, bestselling and award-winning author, The Years was in many ways a departure: both an intimate memoir “written” by entire generations, and a story of generations telling a very personal story.
 Like the generation before hers, the narrator eschews the “I” for the “we” (or “they,” or “one”) as if collective life were inextricably intertwined with a private life that in her parents’ generation ceased to exist.
 She writes of her parents’ generation (and could be writing of her own book): “From a common fund of hunger and fear, everything was told in the ‘we’ and impersonal pronouns.”